 Art is a method for us to explore ourselves and our relationships.
-There’s bravery required to put yourself 100% out there, to make yourself vulnerable, and to place your raw feelings in front of an audience to examine.
+There’s a bravery required to put yourself 100% out there, make yourself vulnerable, and place your raw feelings in front of an audience to examine.
 PVT Chat wants you to think that it has this kind of bravery.
-From the first frames which see the main character Jack furiously masturbating to cam girl Scarlet, the film wants you to know that it the film is going to be about sex and it isn’t going to hold back.
+From the first frames, which see the main character Jack furiously masturbating to cam girl Scarlet, the film wants you to know that the film will be about sex, and it isn’t going to hold back.

 Where, though, are the lines between bravery and sleaze, between honest portrayal and porn, lie?